-The financial statements in the December 31, 2022 Annual Report of the Funds are incorporated in this Statement of Additional Information by reference.
-The financial statements in the Annual Report have been audited by Cohen & Company, Ltd., Independent Registered Public Accounting Firm, whose report thereon appears in the Annual Report.
-You can obtain additional copies of the Annual Report at no charge by writing or telephoning the Fund at the address or number on the front page of this Statement of Additional Information or by visiting the Ancora Funds' internet site at www.ancora.net.
+The financial statements in the December 31, 2024 Annual Report of the Funds are incorporated in the SAI by reference.
+The financial statements in the Annual Report have been audited by Cohen & Company, Ltd., the Funds' independent registered public accounting firm, whose report thereon appears in the Annual Report.
+You can obtain additional copies of the Annual Report at no charge by writing or telephoning the Fund at the address or number on the front page of the SAI or by visiting the Funds' internet site at www.ancora.net.

-APPENDIX A PROXY VOTING POLICY
+APPENDIX A PROXY VOTING POLICY Ancora Funds

-Ancora Funds